 Because of the size of my files, I had to print through a hub about 80 miles away.
 The hub is owned by a man named Carlos, who was very helpful through the whole process.
 It took some time to get everything situated for the 3D Print, including a break for the Holidays.

-It also turned out that him and his family are Portal fans as well!
+It also turned out that he and his family are Portal fans as well!
 They built a Portal gun (Pictures on his Hub’s page here) as well as a mini GLaDOS with motion, IR detection, and sound (Video here)!
 However, the best news of all was finding out that he was only going to charge me $240 for the parts!
 I was thrilled!

 While all of this was going on, a possible setback loomed in the near future: Starting College.
 I knew that I wouldn’t have as much time as I used to due to the schoolwork.
 But, I determined that I would finish Wheatley sooner rather than later.